 MARK BOUNDARIES.
 The part of the root system in which construction damage should be avoided is called the Protected Root Zone (PRZ).
 One common method used to identify the PRZ is to define it as the “dripline”– the area directly below the branches of the tree.
 For an extra measure of protection, extend the protection zone beyond the dripline as much as possible.

 COMMUNICATE WITH YOUR BUILDER.
 Ask your builder to mark the areas where heavy equipment will be used and where mounds of sand and building materials will be stored.
 Show your builder the boundaries that are marked and explain how important it is they adhere to these boundaries.
 Soil compaction is the single most reason that urban trees die and shockingly, many construction companies don’t seem to understand this fact.
 Finally, decide if any trees will need the canopy to be raised to accommodate construction equipment.
 Have your arborist discuss with the builder and remove limbs prior to construction — it is much better to remove a limb the right way than risk injuring the tree in the midst of construction.

 MONITOR THE PROCESS.
-Make sure that any accidental damage to your trees during construction is taken care of quickly.
-Root injury mat show decline in a few months or several years.
+Make sure that any accidental damage to your trees during construction is repaired quickly.
+Root injury may show decline in a few months or several years.
 Look for signs of leaf wilt, early fall coloring, water sprouts, top dieback and slow growth.
 Aeration and vertical mulching post-construction can benefit any compacted areas.

 Full Circle Tree and Shrub is committed to preserving and enhancing the quality of your property through tree care education and services.
-Jeff Bergman, our owner and certified arborist, is available to meet with you for a consultation prior to any construction project.
+Jeff Bergman, our owner and certified arborist, is available for a consultation prior to any construction project.
 If you have any questions or need additional information regarding the health of your trees, please contact us.